 It is a legal requirement to have a dog license if you want to keep a dog.
 Visit the relevant authorities to find out what the requirements are to be sure you are compliant.
 If you live in a rented property, find out whether you can keep a dog.
 Some landlords don’t allow dogs on their property.

 For ease of tracing in case your dog gets lost, you may also want to have him microchipped.
 Visit your nearest animal care office to get more information about licensing and chipping.
 In some cases, you may find all the information online and even apply for licensing online.

 6. Hire a good dog trainer

 Note that not everyone who claims to be a dog trainer is qualified to do so.
-Carry out some research to identify the best trainer.
+Do some research to identify the best trainer.
 You can as well take the dog to a dog training class.